 I live in the heart BC’s wine country.
-I drive by it all the time and have lived here for 5 years.
+I drive by it all the time and have lived here for over 7 years.
 I started the Wine Country BC podcast and blog in 2009 for a few reasons, the most important of which was to be a resource for lovers of BC wine to find out about some of the things that happen throughout the year between visiting wine country.
 I try to post things about the wine industry that I wanted to know about when I used to live in Vancouver.

 I work in the wine industry and have since 2005.
 I’ve worked in vineyards (planting, pruning, harvesting, etc) and in wine cellars (racking, barrel cleaning, pumping, crushing, etc) but since 2009, I’ve focused on selling wines at a wine store and in winery wine shops.
-I like learn, experiencing and discussing wine all day.
-I’ve been buying BC wine, reading about wine, and trying to experience as much as I can about the wine industry for the last decade.
+I like learning, experiencing and discussing wine all day.
+I’ve been buying wine, reading about wine, and trying to experience as much as I can about the wine industry for the last decade.
 I’ve planted, trained, tied, and pruned grape vines.
 I’ve harvested, stomped, crushed, pumped, and punched down grapes.
 I’ve cleaned tanks, barrels, bins, buckets, demi-johns, carboys, sorting tables, crushers/destemmers, conveyors, and presses.
 I’ve stocked shelves, displays, tables, fridges, and bars.
 I’ve lead tours, talks and tutored tastings in wine shops.
 It’s all about the experience for me and I love every minute of it.